Email FacebookTwitterMenu burgerClose thin

 Finding a financial advisor who fits your needs is going to take some work.
 And with so many certifications available, so you should meet with multiple candidates before settling on one.
 Make sure to verify their credentials and ask if the person is a fiduciary, which means that the financial advisor must act in a client’s best interest.

-- Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
-If you’re ready to find an advisor who can help you achieve your financial goals, get started now
+• Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock/seb_ra, ©iStock/Ridofranz, ©iStock/Courtney Hale